-- Students have two interim examination opportunities for every component. - Registration for a course in Osiris means that the student is automatically registered for the first exam opportunity - In deviation of clause 2, students are obliged to register for other interim examinations via Osiris, no later than 7 days before the examination. - Students can deregister for the examination up until 1 day before the exam on Osiris. - Students can also deregister in person at the Student Service Desk of the Education and Examination administration, or via email (studentinfo@science.ru.nl) up until 1 hour after the examination has started. - If a student does not take part in the exam without timely deregistration, the missed exam will count as one of the two possibilities.
-This will be marked as ND in the examination registration.

-- If the student can demonstrate that he/she was unable to cancel participation in an examination due to circumstances beyond his or her control, the Examination Board can decide not to count the examination as an official attempt.
-The examination registration will then be removed from OSIRIS Student by the faculty administration. - If, after two attempts, the student has still not passed the examination, written consent of the lecturer and Examination Board is required for each other examination opportunity.
-For this purpose, an application form for additional examination opportunity is available on the website.
+- 1. Students have two interim examination opportunities for every component. - 2.
+Registration for a course in Osiris means that the student is automatically registered for the first exam opportunity - 3.
+In deviation of clause 2, students are obliged to register for other interim examinations via Osiris, no later than 7 days before the examination. - 4.
+Students can deregister for the examination up until 1 day before the exam on Osiris. - 5.
+Students can also deregister in person at the Student Service Desk of the Education and Examination administration, or via email (studentinfo@science.ru.nl) up until 1 hour after the examination has started. - 6.
+If a student does not take part in the exam without timely deregistration, the missed exam will count as one of the two possibilities.
+This will be marked as ND in the examination registration. - 7.
+If the student can demonstrate that he/she was unable to cancel participation in an examination due to circumstances beyond his or her control, the Examination Board can decide not to count the examination as an official attempt.
+The examination registration will then be removed from OSIRIS Student by the faculty administration. - 8.
+If, after two attempts, the student has still not passed the examination, written consent of the lecturer and Examination Board is required for each other examination opportunity.
+For this purpose, an application form for additional examination opportunity is available on the website: www.radboudnet.nl/studentenfnwi.
 The student must submit the signed application form to the Student Service Desk.
 Here, the student will be registered for their examination.
-The student can check their registration in OSIRIS Student. - These rules come into force 1 September 2014 and therefore replace the rules of 1 September 2013.
+The student can check their registration in OSIRIS Student. - 9.
+These rules come into force 1 September 2015 and therefore replace the rules of 1 September 2014.